Hello Are you worried about your Pet? We’re here to help…

 - Castrated animals are often more gentle whilst retaining their spirit and intelligence.

-- No risk of unwanted pregnancy if a multi sex multi-pet household
+- No risk of unwanted pregnancy if living in a multi sex multi-pet household

 - Can often help control ‘dominance’ behaviours

-- Once castrated your pet cannot ‘father’ any future offspring
+- A castrated cat cannot ‘father’ any future offspring

-- Animals do not ‘become fat’ because they have been neutered.
+No, animals do not ‘become fat’ because they have been neutered.
 Their metabolic needs are slightly reduced so the amount of food they need is slightly reduced.
-Providing you adjust your dog’s diet, there is no reason them to become fat as a result of neutering
+Providing you adjust your cats’s diet, there is no reason for them to become fat as a result of neutering

 When should I get my cat castrated?